atsign-foundation/at_protocol/decisions/2023-11-rename-sshrv(d).md

 ## Proposal Summary

-To rename sshrvd and sshrv to something without "ssh" and possibly with "tcp" in the name
+To rename sshrvd and sshrv to something without "ssh" and possibly with "tcp" in the name.

 ## Proposal in Detail